barchart/events-client-js/docs/content/sdk/lib-data.md

 * * *

 ### Schema.Event :id=schemaevent
-> <p>Describes the occurrence of a single event.
-In other words, a usage statistic.</p>
+> Describes the occurrence of a single event.
+In other words, a usage statistic.

 **Kind**: static typedef of [<code>Schema</code>](#Schema)
 **Properties**